 The lowdown on Kimi Raikkonen

-The first win followed in 2003, as he chased Michael Schumacher for the title all the way to the final round in Suzuka, and with better reliability he could have been champion in 2005.
+Raikkonen soon earned a move to McLaren, winning for the first time in 2003 as he chased Michael Schumacher for the title all the way to the final round in Suzuka, and with better reliability he could have been champion in 2005.

-A switch to Ferrari for 2007 finally secured him that elusive title at season’s end, but he drifted out of F1 at the end of 2009 to try rallying.
+A switch to Ferrari for 2007 finally secured him that elusive title, but he drifted out of F1 at the end of 2009 to try rallying.

 He returned to F1 with the rebranded Lotus team in 2012, taking popular wins at Abu Dhabi and then Australia the following year, but has struggled for consistency since returning to Ferrari.